madprops/gifmaker/README.md

 Use this to not add the baseline to the background rectangle's height.

-The baseline is the room reserved for letters that have descenders like `y`.
+The baseline is the room reserved for letters that have descenders, like the bottom half of `y`.

 If you disable it the rectangle will not cover all possible letters.